This seminar will be a hybrid event:

 Register for virtual seminar conducted on Zoom here.

-Register for in-person seminar conducted at SHHK Building, Level 5 Conference room here.
+Registration for in-person seminar conducted at SHHK Building is closed.

 Feminist pedagogy understands that the classroom can be a site for social transformation where commitments to equality and social justice are realised.
 It questions how hegemonic knowledges are produced, and the need to take seriously alternative sites and relations of knowledge production.
 Feminist geographers’ concerns about distribution and access to resources, infrastructure and services have foregrounded the relationship between distributive justice and the politics of recognition.
 These are innately spatial concerns.
 Drawing from my experiences in advocacy-based research and volunteering with a feminist LBTQ group in Singapore, I have been able to model for students what it means to ‘be the change I want to see’.
 This is a commitment to feminist change and transformation that is the cornerstone of its pedagogy.
 In this session I speak about the opportunities for implementing feminist pedagogical practices and the resultant challenges I have encountered.
 I also discuss how collaborating with groups and institutions outside the university has enabled me to make space for complex and critical discussions about gender and sexuality in and beyond the classroom.